Triads-Developer/mloc-codebase/README.md

 ## **Project Overview**

-This project aims to enhance the Singular Value Decomposition (SVD) capabilities within the `mloc` codebase by integrating the LAPACK routine `DGESVD` (or potentially `DGESDD`).
-The goal is to leverage the optimized performance of LAPACK routines, particularly for large matrices, to improve the efficiency and accuracy of SVD operations in `mloc`.
+This project focuses on enhancing the Singular Value Decomposition (SVD) capabilities within the `mloc` codebase by integrating the LAPACK routines `DGESVD` and `DGESDD`.
+The objective is to leverage the optimized performance of these LAPACK routines, particularly for large matrices, to improve the efficiency, accuracy, and stability of SVD operations in `mloc`.

 ## **Project Goals**

-- **Compatibility Assessment:** Analyze the existing SVD implementation in `mloc` to determine the compatibility and integration requirements for the LAPACK routine.
+- **Compatibility Assessment:** Analyze the existing SVD implementation in `mloc` to determine the compatibility and integration requirements for the LAPACK routines.
-- **Implementation:** Replace or supplement the current SVD routine in `mloc` with the LAPACK routine, ensuring that all necessary adjustments are made for memory management and matrix handling.
+- **Implementation:** Replace or supplement the current SVD routine in `mloc` with LAPACK routines, ensuring that all necessary adjustments are made for memory management, regularization, and matrix handling.
-- **Testing:** Validate the performance and accuracy of the new SVD routine compared to the existing implementation.
+- **Testing:** Validate the performance, accuracy, and stability of the new SVD routines compared to the existing implementation.
 - **Documentation and Knowledge Transfer:** Document all changes within the project's GitHub repository and conduct a knowledge transfer session to ensure the development team is fully briefed on the updates.

 ## **Progress to Date**

 ### **1. Compatibility Assessment**
 - **Status:** Completed
-- **Details:** We have thoroughly analyzed the current `dsvd` subroutine in `mloc` and identified the necessary modifications required to integrate the LAPACK `DGESVD` routine.
-The assessment confirmed that `DGESVD` is compatible with `mloc` with only minor adjustments needed, particularly concerning memory management and matrix handling.
-We also identified some pre-processing steps in the current implementation that will be retained.
+- **Details:** The current `dsvd` subroutine in `mloc` was thoroughly analyzed, and necessary modifications were identified for integrating the LAPACK `DGESVD` and `DGESDD` routines.
+The assessment confirmed that these routines are compatible with `mloc` with only minor adjustments needed, particularly regarding memory management and matrix handling.
+Additionally, existing pre-processing steps in the current implementation were identified as essential and will be retained.

-### **2. Implementation of LAPACK SVD Routine**
+### **2. Implementation of LAPACK SVD Routines**
 - **Status:** In Progress
-- **Details:** The integration of the LAPACK `DGESVD` routine into the `dsvd2.f90` file has begun.
-The custom SVD logic is being replaced with the LAPACK routine, and we have set up the necessary workspace allocations and error handling mechanisms.
-The next steps involve finalizing the integration across all relevant parts of `mloc` and ensuring that the existing pre-processing steps are correctly handled alongside the LAPACK routine.
+- **Details:** The integration of LAPACK routines `DGESVD` and `DGESDD` into the `mloc_inv` module is underway.
+The custom SVD logic is being replaced with LAPACK routines, and we have set up the necessary workspace allocations, error handling mechanisms, and Tikhonov regularization for improved stability.
+The next steps involve finalizing the integration across all relevant parts of `mloc`, ensuring that the existing pre-processing steps are correctly managed alongside the LAPACK routines.

+### **3. Enhanced Error Handling and Memory Management**
+- **Status:** Completed
+- **Details:** To support the LAPACK integration, the codebase has been updated with enhanced error handling and memory management strategies.
+This includes comprehensive allocation and deallocation routines to prevent memory leaks and ensure robust error reporting during runtime.

+### **4. Expanded Singular Value Analysis**
+- **Status:** Completed
+- **Details:** The singular value analysis has been expanded to include detailed logging of singular values, ranks, and indices after SVD operations.
+Additionally, condition numbers are now calculated to assess the matrix conditioning in the inversion process, improving the reliability of results.

 ## **Remaining Timeline**

 ### **Week 3-4:**
-- **Implementation Completion:** Finalize the integration of the LAPACK routine in `mloc`.
+- **Implementation Completion:** Finalize the integration of the LAPACK routines in `mloc`.
-- **Initial Testing:** Begin testing the integrated LAPACK routine to ensure it performs as expected.
+- **Initial Testing:** Begin testing the integrated LAPACK routines to ensure they perform as expected.

 ### **Week 5-6:**
-- **Final Testing and Validation:** Conduct thorough benchmarking and validation of the new SVD routine against the existing implementation.
+- **Final Testing and Validation:** Conduct thorough benchmarking and validation of the new SVD routines against the existing implementation.
 Ensure accuracy, performance gains, and compatibility.
 - **Documentation:** Update the GitHub repository with complete documentation of the changes, including detailed code comments and usage instructions.
 - **Knowledge Transfer:** Conduct a knowledge transfer session with the development team, providing a recorded walkthrough of the updated codebase and related documentation.

 ## **Contact Information**

-For any questions or further details about the project, please reach out to:triads.developers@wustl.edu
+For any questions or further details about the project, please reach out to: triads.developers@wustl.edu